 Phase 3 - Landing

-9. The outstretched front legs hit the ground, one slightly in front of the other, and the head rises.
+9. The outstretched front legs, with shoulders extended, hit the ground, one slightly in front of the other, and the head rises.

 10. The spine flexes again as the rear legs are pulled forward under the body to absorb some of the impact of landing and to continue forward running movement upon landing.